Nisa retailer Rav Garcha is set to introduce a Bitcoin ATM at one of his stores in Worcestershire.

 Bitcoin is a type of digital currency in which encryption techniques are used to regulate and verify the transfer of money.
 Bitcoin funds are stored independently rather than from a central bank, and the popularity of the currency has grown in recent years.
 A Bitcoin ATM is an internet machine that allows people to exchange bitcoins and cash.

-Rav, who owns five Nisa stores and one Simply Fresh store in the Midlands, is looking to introduce the machine at his Nisa Local store in Broadway from next month.
+Rav, who owns three stores in the West Midlands, is looking to introduce the machine at his Nisa Local store in Broadway, Worcestershire, from next month.

 He said: “We are planning to install a new Bitcoin ATM machine, which should be open to customers in store from early April.
 It’s something a little bit different that shoppers won’t expect.